jasonhemann/21FA-CS3800/syllabus.md

 ## Homework

-Homework, consisting of weekly programming assignments, is an essential part of the course.
-Assignments are available by at least Thursday evening, and unless otherwise indicated, homework submissions are due by 10 p.m. on the Wednesday after I have assigned them.
+Homework, consisting of roughly weekly programming assignments, is an essential part of the course.
 We give a few (randomly varying) extra minutes to account for network time disagreements, but beyond this homework assignments are due strictly on the day and time listed on the assignment.

-To universally, uniformly and preemptively account for any number of situations that arise, *I will drop every student's lowest homework assignment grade.* You will also have an opportunity for a bonus assignment to replace your lowest remaining assignment.
-This absolution for one assignment and optional bonus *is* our late/etc homework clemency.
+To universally, uniformly and preemptively account for any number of situations that arise, *I will drop every student's lowest homework assignment grade.* This absolution for one assignment *is* our late/etc homework clemency.
 I shan't accept late submissions except under the most exceptional of circumstances (family emergencies, hospitalizations, the like)---if that comes up please see me.
 We are, however happy to go over these missed submissions with you at office hours.